michaelkolesidis/michaelkolesidis.com/README.md

 This is my portfolio website / playground.

-It is yet another love letter to the Internet of the old<, the era of naïve (web) art, the era of the romantic amateur, the era of Geocities.
+It is yet another love letter to the Internet of the old, the era of naïve (web) art, the era of the romantic amateur, the era of GeoCities.
 I first encountered the magical world of the world wide web in the 90's and I hope I have captured a glimpse of that time.
 My design is also influenced by print publication layouts and the bold graphics of 90s MTV.

 I call this style **frivobrutalism**, placing emphasis on the blend of the playful frivolity of the design/experience with the brutalist aesthetic.